Automatically Recommend Code Updates: Are We There Yet?: Background

-Code updates play a crucial role in maintaining quality assurance within the Android software development process.
-A primary objective of these updates is to confirm that the quality of newly developed code aligns with established standards before it is integrated into the main software repository~\cite{zhao2022towards}.
+Code updates are an important quality assurance practice in the software development process, aimed at ensuring that newly developed code meets the required standards before integration into the main software repository~\cite{zhao2022towards, tufano2019learning, thongtanunam2022autotransform}.
 The software update process involves revising the source code to rectify defects and bugs~\cite{zhao2022towards}, enhance code quality and readability~\cite{li2022automating}, and support new functions~\cite{xia2020android}.
-However, during the Android software development lifecycle, developers are required to consistently update the source code to preserve code quality and accommodate new features, which is time-consuming and human-intensive.
-The objective of automated code recommendation is to generate a refined version of a given source code block that requires updates, thereby reducing the workload for developers.
-Deep learning has been extensively utilized for source code analysis, with the aim of (semi) automating various non-trivial tasks, such as code review~\cite{li2022automating, thongtanunam2022autotransform, hong2022commentfinder}, code completion~\cite{izadi2022codefill}, and code summarization~\cite{tang2022ast, xie2022low}.
-Exploring the potential of deep learning models to provide suitable code recommendations for developers is essential, as it could considerably impact the efficiency and effectiveness of the Android software development process.

-Thus, recent work leveraged LM techniques to support automated code recommendation.
-We introduce two prior baseline approaches in detail, namely Tufano~\ea~\cite{tufano2019learning} and AutoTransform~\cite{thongtanunam2022autotransform}.
+However, during the software development lifecycle, developers are required to frequently update the source code, which is time-consuming and human-intensive.
+Given the large number of reviews (e.g., 3,000 reviews per month at Microsoft Bing~\cite{rigby2013convergent}), prior studies have found that it is challenging for code authors to revise their code without introducing new defects while switching contexts and keeping track of other reviews~\cite{czerwonka2015code, kononenko2016code}.
+Automated code update recommendation could potentially save developers' effort by automatically applying common revisions from past code reviews to newly-written code, allowing code authors to focus on revising more complex code.
+This approach would not only reduce the manual effort required from developers but also help maintain code quality and consistency throughout the development process.
+By leveraging the knowledge gained from previous code updates, automated code recommendation systems can provide valuable suggestions and assist developers in efficiently updating their code to meet the required standards.